Svobodny, Amur Oblast

 Svobodny (Свободный) is a town in Amur Oblast, Russia, located on the right bank of the Zeya River, 167 km north of Blagoveshchensk, the administrative center of the oblast.
 Population: 63,889 (2002 Census);

 History

 It was founded in 1912 in conjunction with the construction of the Amur Railway (the Trans-Siberian Railway's "bypass" route, which was to provide a railway connection from European Russia to the Pacific entirely over the Russian soil, without crossing the north-eastern China).
 It was originally named Alexeyevsk (Алексеевск), in honor of the then crown prince Alexey.
 In 1917, the town was renamed Svobodny, Russian for "free".

+During the chaos of the Russian Civil War, the Russian Far East became a base for several Korean militias and political groups opposed to the Japanese colonization of Korea.
+They moved into Svobodny in early 1921, but in the summer factional disputes within the Korean Communist Party and the wider Korean nationalist movement broke out into open warfare, the Free City Incident.
+The Red Army besieged and then destroyed the town, securing victory for its preferred faction.

-During the Stalin era, the BAMLag prison camp was built in Svobodny, with the intention of providing forced labor for the planned construction of the Baikal-Amur Mainline.
-The camp became one of the largest in the GULAG system, with ca. 190,300 convicts in October 1935.
-The camp claimed the lives of thousands of political and clerical prisoners.
+During the Stalin era, the BAMLag forced labor camp of the Gulag was built in Svobodny, with the intention of providing forced labor for the planned construction of the Baikal-Amur Mainline.
+The camp became one of the largest in Gulag system; its peak headcount was about 201,000 (1938).
+In 1938 it was dismantled into several camps.